frempongdev/frempongdev/README.md

 - 🔭 I’m currently working on **JavaScript Testing**

+- 👷  I'm currently open to new job opportunities.

 - 🌱 I’m currently learning **Ruby on Rails.**

 - 👯 I’m looking to collaborate on **various projects**